iquety/console/docs/en/05-implementing-options.md

 ### 2.4.
 Default value

-The value that the option will pass to the command if the user does not specify any.
+The value that the option will pass to the routine if the user does not specify any.
 This argument is optional and only works with "valued" options.

 ```php
 new Option(